Zsombroo/jkpg-building-segmentation/README.md

 pip install -r requirements.txt
 ```

 It is recommended to use a GPU when performing inference on new orhthophotos and training new models.
-If a GPU is installed but not correctly, the application might exit abruptly.
-In this case, and the user wants to use CPU instead of GPU, the following line can be added to inference.py and training.py:
+If a GPU is installed, but not correctly, the application might exit abruptly.
+In this case, and if the user wants to use CPU instead of GPU, the following line can be added to the beginning of inference.py and training.py:
 ```
 import os
 os.environ['CUDA_VISIBLE_DEVICES'] = '-1'